sravoux-gop/hello-world/README.md

 # hello-world
 This a demo repository

-WHat an amazing demo, isn't it ?
+What an amazing demo, isn't it ?